DanielKrawisz/Entropy/entropy.md

 ## Entropy as Disorder

 Entropy is often characterized as an expression of the disorder of a system.
-I think that this analogy is difficult to make sense of and tends to provoke the imagination in unhelpful directions.
-Furthermore it provokes questions about the nature of order that are not needed to understand entropy.
-Entropy as irreversibility strikes the heart of the matter.
+This unhelpful analogy provokes questions about the nature of order that are not needed to understand entropy.
+It is certainly true that processes which transition from ordered to disordered are probably irreversable, and therefore characterized by an increase in entropy.
+However, entropy is not the same thing as disorder because disorder is defined in reference to order, whereas entropy is a function of the number of possible states a system is in.
+Is a system with fewer possible states more ordered?
+You could think about a question like that all day without understanding entropy any better, which is the problme with telling poeeple that entropy is disorder.
+Entropy as irreversibility strikes closer to the the heart of the matter.

 ## The Second Law of Thermodynamics